Austin Staats: National Lacrosse League

 Rather than continuing his collegiate career and transferring to an NCAA program, Staats decided instead to become declare himself for the 2018 NLL Entry Draft.
 He was selected first overall by the San Diego Seals, which was their first ever draft selection and reunited him with head coach Patrick Merrill.
 In his first season, he scored 61 points, helping guide the Seals to the playoffs, however Staats missed the postseason after tearing his ACL with only two regular season games remaining.
 He was named NLL Rookie of the Week four times, as well as NLL Rookie of the Year and he was named to the All-Rookie Team.

 After his ACL injury in 2019 and the COVID-19 pandemic shortening the 2020 season, Staats was able to play his first full NLL season in 2022.
 He scored 79 points and led the team to its second playoff berth, where the Seals lost 2 games to 1 in the Western Conference Final to the Colorado Mammoth.
 In the final minutes of the game, Staats was issued a gross misconduct penalty by the referees.
 Though no further details were released, Staats was issued a two-game suspension to start the 2023 season.

 In the 2024 season, Staats scored a career high 102 points, which helped send the Seals to their fourth playoff run.
 The Seals lost 2 games to 0 in the semi-finals to the Albany FireWolves, and in the final moments of their final game, Staats threw two unprovoked cross-checks into the back of FireWolves player Anthony Joaquim's head.
 Staats was issued a major penalty for the hits, and was suspended for the first seven games of the 2025 season.
 After his suspension was due to expire, the NLL extended it through the rest of the 2025 season after being arrested on multiple counts of assault.

+On November 13, 2025, the NLL reinstated Staats, but he was released by the Seals on December 2.
+A few days later, the NLL again suspended Staats, placing him on investigative leave as his legal issues continued.